 The main strength of BioBaM and SOLm is the combination of a broad variety of different parameters supply and demand food system parameters such as cropland and grassland yields, area expansion, livestock systems, and human and livestock diets.
 The models assess the biophysical feasibility of these combinations, which are considered as different options in the option space, and are able to show systemic interlinkages between the individual parameters, e.g. synergies and trade-offs at higher spatial and thematic levels.
 These parameters are currently: Human diets, livestock diets, wastes and losses (demand side), and cropland yields, grasslands yields, maximum cropland allowances.
 Baseline data is taken from the CAPRI model (Britz et al., 2015) and complemented with additional data where necessary (Herrero et al., 2013; Plutzar et al., 2016).
 Currently, the ranges of these parameters for the scenarios in 2050 are derived from well-established and published agricultural outlooks such as the Food and Agriculture Organization (FAO or the EAT-Lancet commission).
-In BioBaM, a series of indicators and environmental effects are calculated for each storyline (see Table 3).
-For more details on indicators see Deliverable D4.1.
+In BioBaM, a series of indicators and environmental effects are calculated for each storyline (see Tables 3a and 3b).
+For more details on indicators listed in Table 3a, see Deliverable D4.1.; details on the indicators listed in Table 3.b follow right after it.

-Indicator Items Land use (Mha) Cultivated cropland Grazing land Fallow cropland Cropland converted to grazing land Cropland left to natural succession Grazing land converted to cropland Grazing land left to natural succession Cropland area by cropgroups (Mha) 14 crop groups Grazing land by classes (Mha) All grazing class names and 'original cropland' Net imports by cropgroups (Mt) All cropgroup names Crop production (Mt) All cropgroup names Crop consumption for food (Mt) All cropgroup names Crop consumption for feed (Mt) All cropgroup names Crop residues used as feed (Mt) Crop residues Crop consumption for feed by agriproduct (Mt) All agricultural product names , followed by ' - ' and all cropgroup names Crop residues used as feed by agriproduct (Mt) All agricultural product names , followed by ' - crop residues' Crop consumption for other uses (Mt) All cropgroup names Agri.products production (Mt) All agricultural product names Agri.products consumption for food (Mt) All agricultural product names Agri.products consumption for other uses (Mt) All agricultural product names
+Indicator Items Land use (Mha) Cultivated cropland Grazing land Fallow cropland Cropland converted to grazing land Cropland left to natural succession Grazing land converted to cropland Grazing land left to natural succession Cropland area by cropgroups (Mha) 14 crop groups Grazing land by classes (Mha) All grazing class names and 'original cropland' Net imports by cropgroups (Mt) All cropgroup names Crop production (Mt) All cropgroup names Crop consumption for food (Mt) All cropgroup names Crop consumption for feed (Mt) All cropgroup names Crop residues used as feed (Mt) Crop residues Crop consumption for feed by agriproduct (Mt) All agricultural product names , followed by ' - ' and all cropgroup names Crop residues used as feed by agriproduct (Mt) All agricultural product names , followed by ' - crop residues' Crop consumption for other uses (Mt) All cropgroup names

-Table 3.
+Table 3a.
 Overview of the indicators used in BioBaM.

-Grass supply (Mt) All classes Grass demand (Mt) Total grazed biomass Grazing intensities (1) All grazing class names and 'original cropland' Potential self-sufficiency (1) Land-based self-sufficiency on region level Land-based self-sufficiency for regional aggregates level 1 Land-based self-sufficiency for regional aggregates level 2 Self-sufficiency (all crops) (1) all crops Self-sufficiency by crops (1) All cropgroup names All cropgroup names All cropgroup names Self-sufficiency by agri.products (1) All agricultural product names All agricultural product names All agricultural product names GHG emissions from land use change (annual) (Mt CO_2e) Total annual LUC emissions GHG emissions from land use change (cumulative) (Mt CO_2e) Total cumulative LUC emissions GHG emissions from manure management (Mt CO_2e) All agricultural product names GHG emissions from enteric fermentation (Mt CO_2e) All agricultural product names GHG emissions: upstream emissions by cropgroup (Mt CO_2e) All cropgroup names TBA: Harvested biomass as share of total NPPpot (1) A proxy indicator for HANPP, the human appropriation of net primary production Regional grazing feasibility (1) Regional grazing feasibility
+Agri.products production (Mt) All agricultural product names Agri.products consumption for food (Mt) All agricultural product names Agri.products consumption for other uses (Mt) All agricultural product names Grass supply (Mt) All classes Grass demand (Mt) Total grazed biomass Grazing intensities (1) All grazing class names and 'original cropland' Potential self-sufficiency (1) Land-based self-sufficiency on region level Land-based self-sufficiency for regional aggregates level 1 Land-based self-sufficiency for regional aggregates level 2 Self-sufficiency (all crops) (1) all crops Self-sufficiency by crops (1) All cropgroup names All cropgroup names All cropgroup names Self-sufficiency by agri.products (1) All agricultural product names All agricultural product names All agricultural product names GHG emissions from land use change (annual) (Mt $\mbox{CO}2 e)$ Total annual LUC emissions GHG emissions from land use change (cumulative) (Mt CO_2e) Total cumulative LUC emissions GHG emissions from manure management (Mt CO_2e) All agricultural product names GHG emissions from enteric fermentation (Mt $\mbox{CO}2\mbox{e})$ All agricultural product names GHG emissions: upstream emissions by cropgroup (Mt CO_2e) All cropgroup names TBA: Harvested biomass as share of total NPPpot (1) A proxy indicator for HANPP, the human appropriation of net primary production Regional grazing feasibility (1) Regional grazing feasibility 1